Principal bundles under reductive groups

-If $Z$ is a $K$\nd scheme and $z$ is section of $Z$ over $X$ which is stabilised by $K'$, then we have a commutative square
+If $Z$ is a $K$\nd scheme and $z$ is section of $Z$ over $X$ whose stabiliser contains $K'$, we have a commutative square

-with $p$ the restriction of the action of $K$ on $Z$ to the subscheme $K$ of $K \times_X Z$ defined by $z$, and the top and left arrows the composition and the first projection.
-When $(Z,z) = (Y,y)$, the square is cartesian because $K'$ is the stabiliser of $y$, and $p$ is is an $fpqc$ covering morphism because $K$ acts transitively on $Y$, so that $p$ is the coequaliser of the top and left arrows.
+with $p$ the restriction of the action of $K$ on $Z$ to the subscheme $K = K \times_X X$ of $K \times_X Z$ defined by $z$, and the top and left arrows the composition and the first projection.
+When $(Z,z) = (Y,y)$, the square is cartesian, and $p$ is an $fpqc$ covering morphism and hence an effective epimorphism, so that $p$ is the coequaliser of the top and left arrows.
 Thus $(Y,y)$ is initial in the category of pairs $(Z,z)$.
 In particular $(Y,y)$ is unique up to unique isomorphism.
-We write $K/K'$ for $Y$ and call $y$ the base section of $K/K'$.
-When $X = S$, the notion of quotient $K/K'$ coincides with the usual one of group schemes over $S$.
+We write $K/K'$ for $Y$ and call $y$ the base cross-section of $K/K'$.
+When $X = S$, the notion of quotient $K/K'$ reduces to the usual one for group schemes over $S$.